tanutapi/dart_meteor/README.md

 void main() => runApp(MyApp());
 ```

-In your StatefulWidget/StatelessWidget, thanks to [rxdart][rxdart], you can use FutuerBuilder or StreamBuilder to build your widget base on a response from meteor's DDP server.
+In your StatefulWidget/StatelessWidget, thanks to [rxdart][rxdart], you can use FutuerBuilder or StreamBuilder to build your widget based on a response from meteor's DDP server.

 ```dart
 class MyApp extends StatefulWidget {